Find out more about Insurance Policies and The Impact of The Downward Revision in Financial Planning

 Using the long-term historical returns of global indices MSCI AC World and Bloomberg Barclays Global Aggregate Bond to represent equities and bonds respectively, a portfolio with 30% equities and 70% bonds would have returned 4.2% p.a. after deduction for fund expenses between the period of 2007 to 2020 which covers the two major financial crises we have experienced.
 These projected returns are quite fair and realistic.

-Nonetheless, LIA had stated categorically that these are just meant as illustrations and does NOT represent the actual upper and lower limits of the performance of the par fund.
+Nonetheless, LIA had stated categorically that these are just meant as illustrations and do NOT represent the actual upper and lower limits of the performance of the par fund.
 The annual bonuses declared will still be determined by the actual performance of the par fund year on year.

 How do these illustrated returns compare to actual par fund performances?